LIS501/syllabi/md/Asgt1.md

 1. Upload your essay to the Assignment 1 Moodle dropbox.
 2. Post a one-paragraph summary of your article on the Assignment 1 discussion forum.
+Your forum post should have a descriptive title and please attach a copy of your article.
-3. Bring a copy of your article to class for small group discussion.
+3. Bring a copy of your article to class on LABDATE3 for small group discussion.

 ## Strategies for locating research studies {.section}